 SFSC, recognized as a Military-Friendly College, provides an advisor to assist all veterans and their dependents.
 The advisor certifies enrollment so that students can receive benefits from the Veterans Administration.
 In addition, the advisor provides academic advising and referrals for additional support from other SFSC support personnel.

-Assistance regarding eligibility for veterans' educational benefits is available in the Career Development Center at 863-784-7128.
-Disabled veterans may also be assisted by the Disabled Veterans Opportunity Program Officer at your local Career Source Heartland.
 For additional information, contact the Veterans Services Advisor, Building B, Room 111, Career Development Center, Highlands Campus, 863-784-7128 or SFSCVeterans@southflorida.edu.